Queen Charlotte's Ball: History

-The Queen Charlotte's Ball is named after Charlotte of Mecklenburg-Strelitz, wife of George III.
-The first ball was hosted in 1780 by George III in honour of Queen Charlotte's birthday.
+The Queen Charlotte's Ball is named after Charlotte of Mecklenburg-Strelitz.
+The first ball was hosted in 1780 by Charlotte's husband, King George III, in honour of her birthday.
 The Queen stood next to a giant birthday cake and debutantes curtseyed to her.
 Charlotte of Mecklenburg-Strelitz funded a London women's hospital, later named the Queen Charlotte's and Chelsea Hospital, with funds raised from the ball.
 The ball, which continued to take place annually in celebration of the queen's birthday, became the premier debutante ball of the London Season.

 After Queen Charlotte's death in 1818, the ball continued to be hosted by the British sovereign and consort.
 Young women from noble and gentry families were presented as debutantes to the royal court.
 After being presented at court, debutantes were allowed to partake in all the exclusive social diversions of high society: attending parties, balls, and horse races, and being eligible for marriage.
 Debutantes presented at Queen Charlotte's Ball would curtsey to the reigning sovereign as he or she stood beside a large birthday cake.

 In the late 1950s the Duke of Edinburgh referred to the ball as "bloody daft" and insisted that it no longer be held at Buckingham Palace.
 Princess Margaret reportedly disapproved of the ball (she is said to have complained that: "Every tart in London is getting in"), particularly that candidates were bribing former debutantes to sponsor them, as a sponsorship was required in order to participate.
 In 1958 Elizabeth II announced she would no longer have debutantes presented at court.
 In the 1960s and 1970s the participation in debutante balls around the United Kingdom dropped, leading to the Queen Charlotte's Ball folding in 1976.